rahulboss905/TelegramContactBot/README.md

 This bot will redirect all **text** messages to a private group.
 Group members (admin(s) of a channel for example) can answer the users by replying to the message and the bot will relay the message without revealing the identity of the group admin(s).
 It helps a lot in making your inbox clean.

 ### Other Features:
-- Message flood protection
+- Message flood protection - Users are permitted to send only 2 messages within a short timeframe.
+Attempts at spamming result in a ban after a specified duration.
+You can
-- Ability to ban/unban people from using the bot
+- Ability to ban/unban people from using the bot - You have the option to ban specific users (e.g., those who are disruptive) from sending messages.
+Should you wish to unban a user manually, this is also possible.
 - Redirects only text messages for ease of use and security
 - Writes all logs to a file